 Our knowledgeable Creve Coeur wrongful death attorneys will advise you and your relatives of your rights to pursue this type of legal action.
 Only certain people are entitled to file a wrongful death suit following the loss of a family member.

 In legal terms, the loved one you lost is called a “decedent.”
 The right to proceed with a wrongful death action starts with the decedent’s surviving spouse, children, or parents.
 If the decedent’s children are no longer alive, the grandchildren have the right to file suit.
 If none of these family members are alive, this right goes to the decedent’s siblings.
 The siblings’ children (the decedent’s nieces or nephews) could also have the power to pursue a wrongful death lawsuit if the siblings are no longer living.

 In some cases, none of the qualifying family members are willing or able to file a wrongful death action.
 This does not mean a wrongful death lawsuit is off the table.
 Instead, the court has the power to appoint someone to file the lawsuit on behalf of any other family members entitled to the proceeds.

 The court-appointed person is known as the “plaintiff ad litem.”
-Not all relatives can file a claim using a plaintiff ad litem, as our Creve Coeur wrongful death attorneys can explain.
+Not all relatives can file a claim using a plaintiff ad litem, as our experienced Creve Coeur wrongful death lawyers can explain.
 Only someone legally entitled to the proceeds of a successful wrongful death action can request a plaintiff ad litem.

 For many families, a wrongful death lawsuit is the only path to obtaining justice after a tragic accident.
 Even if criminal charges are never filed, a civil lawsuit could hold the responsible party accountable for their actions and help you recover the necessary resources to continue living your life.